RubenWerdmuller/docker-workshop/README.md

 # Setting working directory.
 All the path will be relative to WORKDIR
 WORKDIR /app

+# Copy both the package.json and package.lock from root to destination WORKDIR
 COPY package*.json ./

 # Check https://blog.npmjs.org/post/171556855892/introducing-npm-ci-for-faster-more-reliable why we're using npm ci